manasomali/legendas-tv-organizer/README.md

 ### Windows

-To run a test, call the script inside a folder with photos.
+To run a test, call the script inside the folder.

 ```
 python legendas-tv-organizer.py .